-The following measurements are made, typically with two iterations for everything except the no signal case:
+The following measurements are made, typically with two iterations for everything except the no signal case, which is only collected in the first iteration [displayed log record labels shown in brackets]:

-- 5.1.1 Power on source

-- 5.1.2 Power on source with noise diode on

-- 5.1.3 Power off source with noise diode on

-- 5.1.4 Power off source with no signal for "zero"
+- 5.1.1 Power on source [ONSO] - 5.1.2 Power on source with noise diode on [ONSC] - 5.1.3 Power off source with noise diode on [OFFC] - 5.1.4 Power off source with noise diode off [OFFS] - 5.1.5 Power off source with no signal for "zero" [ZERO]

-A final set of power onsource and one source with noise diode on are included to make the measurement procedure symmetric in time.
+A final set of power onsource and onsource with noise diode on are included to make the on and off source measurement procedure symmetric in time.

-5.2 Final results printed on one like for each detector: Gain Compression, Tsys, SEFD, Tcal in Janskys, Tcal ratio.
+5.2 Final results printed on one like for each detector: Gain Compression, Tsys, SEFD, Tcal(j) in Janskys, Tcal(r) ratio.
 For interpretation of the last two items, please see the notes for the Antenna Gain Calibration and Pointing and Single Dish Amplitude Calibration classes.

 The results are printed in several forms to facilitate analysis depending on what is needed.
-You need to be careful of Tsys and Tcal ratio values on the accuracy of the "caltemp" values.
-The Compression, SEFD, and Tcal in Janskies do not depend on the "caltemp" values.
+You need to be careful of Tsys and Tcal(r) ratio values which depend on the accuracy of the a piori noise diode values.
+The Compression, SEFD, and Tcal(j) in Janskys do not depend on the a priori noise diode values values.